nervosnetwork/ckb/README.md

 Nervos CKB is the layer 1 of Nervos Network, a public blockchain with PoW and cell model.

 Nervos project defines a suite of scalable and interoperable blockchain protocols.
-Nervos CKB uses those protocols to create a self-evolving distributed network with novel economic model, data model and more.
+Nervos CKB uses those protocols to create a self-evolving distributed network with a novel economic model, data model and more.

 ## License